Arielle919/ClientTracker/README.md

 How to Install and Use
 ----------------------
-Download the program, while in folder run "ClientTracker.rb"
+Download the program, while in folder run "rake bootstrap_database"

 Elevator Pitch:
 --------------